-- 51. The Respondent concludes that, as GHRP-2 was already prohibited in 2008, there is no retroactive application in the Athlete's case and the substances were prohibited irrespective of whether they could be detected at the time of the analysis. - 52.
-With regards to the second substance, sibutramine, the Respondent submits that this substance was expressly listed in the 2008 Prohibited List without any doubt and the presence of that substance, taken alone, would constitute an ADRV. - 53.
-Second, in reply to the Athlete's second contention, i.e. the alleged contradiction between the analyses conducted in 2008 and 2016, the Respondent refers to the fact that both GHRP-2 and sibutramine could not have been detected in 2008 with the then available means of analysis.
+50. The Respondent concludes that, as GHRP-2 was already prohibited in 2008, there is no retroactive application in the Athlete's case and the substances were prohibited irrespective of whether they could be detected at the time of the analysis.

+- 51. Second, in reply to the Athlete's second contention, i.e. the alleged contradiction between the analyses conducted in 2008 and 2016, the Respondent refers to the fact that GHRP-2 could not have been detected in 2008 with the then available means of analysis.
 Both results were correct at the time when they were obtained.
-Since the methods to prove the presence of GHRP had not been published or even implemented in 2008 the Beijing laboratory was not in a position to conduct an analysis for GHRP. - 54.
-Therefore, the Respondent concludes that the analyses performed in 2016, with methods and instruments which were capable to detect GHRP, were the only relevant analyses which shows that GHRP-2 was already present in 2008. - 55.
-Sibutramine, submits the Respondent, was not detectable in 2008 in quantities below 500 ng/ml.
-That is why the analysis conducted in 2016 with enhanced instruments and improved sensitivity at around 50 ng/ml is the only relevant one. - 56.
+Since the methods to prove the presence of GHRP had not been published or even implemented in 2008 the Beijing laboratory was not in a position to conduct an analysis for GHRP. - 52.
+Thereof, the Respondent concludes that the analyses performed in 2016, with methods and instruments which were capable to detect GHRP, were the only relevant analyses which shows that GHRP-2 was already present in 2008. - 53.
 Third, concerning the statute of limitation, the Respondent submits that the 8-year limitation is not in contradiction with fundamental legal principles.
 For instance, the Swiss Code of Obligations provides for a regular statute of limitation of 10 years.
-In addition, the Respondent contends that time is an important factor in the re-analysis process because improvements in methods and laboratory equipment need time. - 57.
+In addition, the Respondent contends that time is an important factor in the re-analysis process because improvements in methods and laboratory equipment need time. - 54.
 In reply to the Appellant's statement that, after almost 8 years, it was next to impossible to establish the reason for and the source of the substance, the Respondent refers to the applicable IOC ADR according to which the mere presence of a prohibited substance is sufficient to establish an ADRV with the automatic consequence of the disqualification of the results.
-Therefore, the Respondent submits, any explanations the Athlete may bring concerning the sources of the substances found were irrelevant for the outcome of these proceedings. - 58.
-Fourth, the Respondent refers to Article 6.5 IOC ADR which expressly allows the IOC to have samples re-analysed. - 59.
+Therefore, the Respondent submits, any explanations the Athlete may bring concerning the sources of the substances found were irrelevant for the outcome of these proceedings. - 55.
+Fourth, the Respondent refers to Article 6.5 IOC ADR which expressly allows the IOC to have samples re-analysed. - 56.
 According to Article 16.1 IOC ADR, these rules must be interpreted in consistency with the WADA Code which admittedly does not expressly provide for the re-analysis of samples.
 However, the Respondent submits, nothing in the WADA Code 2003 prevents the re-analysis of samples.
-The Respondent further refers to the ISL 2008 which were, according to the Respondent, issued during the application of the WADA Code 2003 and, in their Article 5.2.2.12 contain rules specific to re-analysis and, therefore, confirm the possibility of re-analysis.

-- 60. The Respondent requests for relief are as follows: - "I. The Appeal is dismissed. - II.
+The Respondent further refers to the ISL 2008 which were, according to the Respondent, issued during the application of the WADA Code 2003 and, in their Article 5.2.2.12 contain rules specific to re-analysis and, therefore, confirm the possibility of re-analysis. - 57.
+The Respondent requests for relief are as follows: - "I. The Appeal is dismissed. - II.
 The IOC is granted an award for costs."